leehwasu96/Cheongju-University/README.md

   "LiDAR Lecture Notes (2).pdf is the LiDAR lecture notes."<br><br>
   "LiDAR Lecture Homework.pdf is the LiDAR lecture homeworks."<br><br>

-# SLAM & Navigation practice command
+# SLAM(Simultaneous Localization And Mapping) practice command

 Please note that this practice was conducted in an<br><br> Ubuntu 20.04 LTS and ROS 1 Noetic environment.<br><br>